Poetry Foundation

-The Poetry Foundation is a non-profit, charitable, 501(c)(3) organization.
+The Poetry Foundation is a 501(c)(3) exempt private nonoperating foundation.

 History

-The foundation is the successor to the Modern Poetry Association (previous publisher of Poetry magazine), which was founded in 1941.
-The magazine, itself, was established in 1912 by Harriet Monroe.
-Monroe was its first publisher and editor until her death in 1936.
-The Poetry Foundation is one of the largest literary foundations in the world.
+The Poetry Foundation is the successor to the Modern Poetry Association, the previous publisher of Poetry magazine, which was founded in 1941.
+Poetry itself was established in 1912 by Harriet Monroe, who served as its first editor and publisher until her death in 1936.
+The foundation was established in 2003 after the Modern Poetry Association received a major bequest from philanthropist Ruth Lilly.